lsy1205/113_2_CV_Final/README.md

     cd ../
     ```

-    The input to the transformer is the `pose_dust` directory we provide by default.
+    The input to the transformer is the `pose_fast` directory we provide by default.
-    If you generated the poses yourself (i.e., by running step (2) in the previous section),
+    If you generated the poses yourself (i.e., use Fast3R/Dust3R to predict poses),
     you can update the `POSE_DIR` variable in the `inference.sh` script accordingly.